TargetSolutions/slate/source/index.html.md

 start | The date you need the data from | datetime end | 	The date you need the data to | datetime

 <aside class='warning'>While we are trying to make the API RESTful, some resources, including this one, are more of a convenient packaging of multiple resources for querying.
-You cannot issue a <code>POST</code> or <code>DELETE</code> request on this endpoint.</aside>
+You cannot issue a <span class="post">POST</span> or <span class="delete">DELETE</span> request on this endpoint.</aside>

 ## days